Elkay44/skymirror_website_clone/skymirror/business-plan-docs/INTERNSHIP_PROGRAM_SUMMARY.md

 ## Conclusion

-The SkyMirror Internship Program is now **fully documented and ready for implementation**.
+The Skymirror Internship Program is now **fully documented and ready for implementation**.
 This is a **Fortune 50-level program** with:

 ✅ **Comprehensive 6-12 month structure**
 ✅ **Competitive compensation with teaching bonuses**